burlishridhar/Getting-and-Cleaning-Data-Course-Project/README.md

 STEPS TO RUN THE ANALYSIS
 --------------------------------------------------------------------------------------------------------------------------

 Run the script and then call the function runAnalysis().
-The function takes only a single arguement which is the name of the folder containing the train and test data sets
+The function takes only a single arguement which is the name of the folder containing the train and test data sets.
+For example, runAnalysis("UCI HAR Dataset")